Njuraita/Customer-Support-Chatbot/README.md

 📝 License

-This project is licensed under Creatives Commons Legal Code  - see the LICENSE file for details.
+This project is licensed under Creatives Commons - see the LICENSE file for details.